Links on Android Authority may earn us a commission. Learn more.

-If you’re looking to jump back into gaming, you’ll want to make sure your rig is up to the task.
-You can splurge on a new desktop or keyboard, but don’t forget about your display.
-Luckily, you don’t have to spend big bucks on a solid monitor.
+If you’re looking to jump back into gaming, you’ll want to ensure your rig is up to the task.
+You can splurge on a new desktop, robust components, or a fancy keyboard and mouse, but don’t forget your display is just as important.
+Luckily, you don’t have to spend big bucks on a solid monitor these days.
 We’re here to save you some green.
 Here are the best cheap 144Hz monitors you can get right now.

 In our case, we’re limiting cheap monitors to those costing less than $250, including sale options.
 Regardless of the cutoff, all of our picks pack a smooth 144Hz refresh rate, and many include FreeSync technology.
 Ready to upgrade your battle station?
 Let’s go!

-Editor’s note: All of these monitors were available at the time of writing, but we’ll be sure to update this list as we find new options.
+Editor’s note: All of these monitors were available at the time of writing, but we’ll be sure to update this list as we find new options regularly.

 Acer Nitro XF243Y

 Even though Acer’s Nitro monitor may not be one of the largest on this list, it’s loaded with specs that match the pack.
 It measures 23.8-inches across, and AMD’s Radeon FreeSync technology pairs perfectly with your graphics card.
 The Acer Nitro may be a cheap 144Hz monitor, but you can overclock it to 165Hz.
 Acer also added plenty of room for angle adjustments.